Are minimizers of the Onsager-Machlup functional strong posterior modes?

-\Cref{cor:omf_min_map_heat} and \cref{lemCompMAP} guarantee that for every $y \in X$, the posterior distribution $\mu^y$ has a unique mode, the minimizer of its Onsager--Machlup functional $I^y$.
-This allows us to define the \emph{maximum a posteriori (MAP) estimator} $\umap$: $Y \to X$ by assigning to each $y \in X$ the mode $\umap(y)$ of $\mu^y$, and to express it as
+\Cref{explicit_minimizer} tells us that for the considered inverse problem, a regularized solution found by minimizing $I^y$ as defined in \eqref{eq:omf_heat} does indeed describe a point of maximal posterior probability both in the sense of a small ball mode and a minimizer of the Onsager--Machlup functional.
+In particular, \cref{explicit_minimizer} guarantees that for every $y \in X$, the posterior distribution $\mu^y$ has a unique mode.
+This allows us to define the \emph{maximum a posteriori estimator} $\umap$: $X \to X$ by assigning to each $y \in X$ the mode $\umap(y)$ of $\mu^y$, and to express it as

 Minimizing $I^y$ corresponds to Tikhonov--Phillips regularization with an $\ell^1$-like discrepancy term and a quadratic penalty term, where the inverse prior variance plays the role of the regularization parameter.
-Here, our main result \cref{var_char_modes} allows us to find and express the the small ball mode of the posterior distribution explicitly using its minimizing property.
+We can interpret expression \eqref{eq:explicit_minimizer} for $\umap(y)$ in the following way: The MAP estimator acts upon the data by projecting it onto a hyperrectangle

+and then applying the inverse $e^A$ of the forward operator.
 It can be shown that the MAP estimator $\umap$ is continuous, see Theorem 5.37 in \cite{Kretschmann:2019}.
-The MAP estimate is stable with respect to changes in the data.
+That is, the MAP estimate is stable with respect to changes in the data.